 \subsection{Ablation studies}

-In this subsection, we conduct ablation studies to evaluate the validity of selected operations and the importance of each module/branch in our network.
-Considering the length limitation, we present the results of validity of selected operations in the supplemental material.
-To assess the contribution of each module/branch in our proposed MGRNet, we remove specific components from the original framework.
-Specifically, we remove multilevel feature fusion, GRCA, global branch, and regional branch, and evaluate the impacts on signature verification performance.
-The results of these ablation studies are reported in Table~\ref{tab:2}.

-The findings indicate that removing multilevel feature fusion results in performance degradation across all datasets, especially with a reduction of 3.23 percentage points for CEDAR.
+\textbf{Influence of each module/branch} In this subsection, we first evaluate the importance of each module and branch within our network.
+To assess the contribution of each component in the proposed MS-SigNet, we systematically remove individual modules and branches from the original framework and analyze the resulting impact on performance.
+The results of the ablation experiment are reported in Table~\ref{tab:4}.
+The findings indicate that removing the MFF module results in performance degradation across all datasets, especially with a reduction of 3.23 percentage points for CEDAR.
 This suggests that our proposed fusion mechanism effectively mitigates information loss caused by layer transmission and retains detailed signature stroke information for both global and regional branches.
 Additionally, the GRCA module demonstrates a performance improvement ranging from 0.28 to 1.27 percentage points.
-This highlights the effectiveness of our attention mechanism in focusing on important channel information, enabling the model to learn salient features.

-We further examine the importance of the global and regional branches in our proposed approach.
-The results in Table~\ref{tab:2} indicate that both the global and regional branches contribute to enhancing signature verification performance.
+This highlights the effectiveness of our attention mechanism in focusing on important channel information.
+The results in Table~\ref{tab:4} also indicate that both the global and regional branches contribute to enhancing signature verification performance.
 The global branch provides more performance gains for CEDAR, while the regional branch makes a greater contribution to the other datasets.
-These results suggest that both global and regional feature learning are crucial for exploiting their respective advantages.
-The global branch can capture the overall signature stroke information without being affected by misalignment issues.
-In contrast, the regional branch focuses on learning the detailed differences, capturing additional information and further boosting performance.
+These results suggest that multiscale feature learning are crucial for exploiting their respective advantages.